AntonioDehesa/tilop/README.md

 ### Sources:
 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla

+## Day 57 - 60: April 26 2021 - April 29 2021
+### Today's progress:
+Continued the web development course.
+Im still in the intermediate CSS section, but im liking it.
+### Sources:
+The Complete 2021 Web Development Bootcamp, by Angela Yu
 <!---
 ## Day x
 ### Today's progress: